stan-dev/design-docs/designs/0032-stan-output-formats.md

-For a given run of an inference algorithm with a specific model and dataset, the outputs of interest can be classified in terms of information source and content, information structure, and whether or not they are generated once or on a streaming basis (given an underlying iterative process).
+For a given run of an inference algorithm with a specific model and dataset, the outputs of interest can be classified in terms of information source and content, information structure, and whether or not they are output once or on a streaming basis, i.e., for an iterative process, the results are output at the end of each iteration.
 There are three sources of information:  the Stan model, the inference algorithm, and the inference run.

 **The Stan model**.
 The Stan services layer methods call the following functions on the Stan model class